Constipation and Pelvic Floor Dysfunction - What You Need to Know Postpartum

 Your position matters.
 You want to have your knees above your hips for optimal positioning with having a bowel movement.
 This position improves the position of your rectum and also allows for improved pelvic floor length and relaxation.
 You can use a squatty potty or any step stool you have will work fine.

 Looking for more support early postpartum?
-Grab Your Free 6 Week Wait Survival Guide!
+Grab Reclaim Your Body Live Event and it's FREE!

 Thank you for sharing!